 Nestled among rolling hills, charming neighborhoods, and storied wine-growing appellations are the most charming B&Bs

-From impeccable design to lavish landscapes, Napa Valley hotels have endless creature comforts and amenities for you and your loved ones
+From impeccable design to lavish landscapes, Napa Valley hotels have the creature comforts and amenities for you and your loved ones

 A wonderland for grown-ups, Napa Valley resorts cater to outdoor and fitness enthusiasts, bon vivants and those seeking serenity